SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

-                        As for the second, we simply have not implemented any collision logic as yet, so the fireball does not know it is hit a Condor, neither does the Condor know it is hit the Trooper.&nbsp; Another point is that the fireballs will just keep on going, never stopping.&nbsp; We will cover this in the last section of the DigiPen tutorial series, number 8.
+                        As for the second, we simply have not implemented any collision logic as yet, so the fireball does not know it is hit a Condor, neither does the Condor know it is hit the Trooper.
+Another point is that the fireballs will just keep on going, never stopping.
+We will cover this in the last section of the DigiPen tutorial series, number 8.

                         * * *